Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Introduction

 \section{Introduction}

-Sample selection poses a fundamental challenge in empirical economics, threatening the validity of research findings.
+Sample selection poses a fundamental challenge in empirical economics.
 When workers self-select into employment or patients choose whether to seek medical care, the resulting datasets systematically exclude critical segments of the population, distorting our understanding of economic relationships and leading to misguided policy prescriptions.
-Even carefully designed experiments are vulnerable, as systematic attrition introduces selection bias that undermines randomization.
-While economists have proposed various solutions, they often rely on strong assumptions or yield uninformative bounds.
-In particular, nonparametric and semiparametric selection models have long been thought to require exclusion restrictions, limiting their practical applicability.
-This paper challenges that conventional wisdom by introducing a class of semiparametric selection models that achieve point identification without exclusion restrictions.
-We further develop computationally tractable two-step plug-in estimators that can be readily implemented using standard statistical software.
+Even carefully designed random experiments are vulnerable, as systematic attrition introduces selection bias.
+Sample selection models are widely employed to address this concern.
+However, they often rely on strong assumptions.
+In particular, semiparametric selection models have long been thought to require exclusion restrictions, limiting their practical applicability.
+This paper challenges this conventional wisdom by proposing a class of semiparametric selection models that achieve point identification without exclusion restrictions.
+Specifically, we relax the linear selection and joint normality assumptions in the \cite{heckman1979sample} selection model.
+Point identification is established when there exists at least one continuous covariate.
+Following \cite{escanciano2016identification} (EJL henceforth), we leverage the nonlinearity of the selection probability, which is easily verifiable in practice.
+Consequently, the parameters in the outcome equation can be estimated via a partial linear regression by plugging nonparametrically estimated selection probabilities into the sieve-approximated nonparametric component.
+Our two-step sieve plug-in estimator is $\sqrt{n}$-consistent, asymptotically normal, and computationally scalable.
+Unlike many existing methods, we do not assume that unobserved heterogeneity is independent of regressors, allowing for heteroskedasticity.
+As we maintain the linearity of the outcome equation, incorporating a large set of covariates is straightforward.

-\cite{heckman1974shadow, heckman1979sample} pioneered correction methods for selection bias using a parametric model that assumes linearity in both selection and outcome equations, along with joint normality of the error terms:
+\cite{heckman1979sample} pioneered correction methods for selection bias using a parametric model that assumes linearity in both selection and outcome equations: